headforwards-spd/headforwards-website/src/pages/info-pages/how-we-recruit.md

           engaged and fulfilled in their work.
 That’s why the company has such a high staff retention rate, and why it’s able to build such strong and lasting partnerships with clients.
       - jobTitle: Recruitment and Talent Specialist
         name: Marie Ashton
         quote: >-
           There are no egos here.
 Team fit is the most important thing, so the people we hire need to be really positive and prepared to have each other’s backs.
         type: quote-component
-    title: ''
   - isPostit: false
     isRightImage: false
     isTwoColumns: true